Resident Evil (1996 video game): Plot

-The player eventually comes to discover that the mansion was a research facility of Umbrella, a pharmaceutical corporation that was secretly producing Bio Organic Weapons (B.O.W.s) to sell on the black market.
+The player eventually comes to discover that the mansion was a research facility of Umbrella, a pharmaceutical corporation that was secretly producing Bio Organic Weapons (B.O.W.s) for unknown purposes.
 The cannibalistic murders were caused by an outbreak of the "Tyrant Virus" (t-Virus for short), a virulent agent capable of turning any species it infects into flesh-eating zombies.
-At an underground laboratory beneath the mansion, the player discovers that Wesker is the mole, being an employee of Umbrella placed in S.T.A.R.S. to keep an eye on their operations; He also blackmailed Barry into helping him under the threat of killing his family, but if Barry survives, he turns on Wesker upon learning that he was bluffing.
+At an underground laboratory beneath the mansion, the player discovers that Wesker is the mole, being an employee of Umbrella placed in S.T.A.R.S. to keep an eye on their operations; He also blackmailed Barry into helping him under the threat of Umbrella killing his family, but if Barry survives, he turns on Wesker upon learning that he was bluffing as he betrayed Umbrella for his personal interests.

-Wesker releases a Tyrant, a B.O.W. super soldier, in an attempt to kill the survivors, but his plan backfires as it kills him first before focusing on the player.
-Optionally, the player can save the other playable character from a holding cell if they collected a set of MO disks scattered around the mansion, and if their partner survived, activate the self-destruct sequence for the mansion.
-The player and anyone they saved flee up to a helipad, chased by the Tyrant, where Brad Vickers returns to search for them and they manage to signal him down using a flare.
-If the Tyrant is still alive, it follows them onto the helipad, but Brad drops a rocket launcher down, which the player uses to kill it.
-Regardless, the survivors of the incident escape the mansion with Brad, with the mansion being destroyed if the lab's self-destruct sequence was activated – if the other playable character was not freed, they are left for dead.

-The game's ending varies depending on whether the partner and/or supporting character survived; if the former did not survive to trigger the self-destruct sequence, the cannibalistic murders continue, and the Tyrant is now loose in the wilderness.
+Wesker releases the prototype Tyrant, a B.O.W. super soldier which he calls the ultimate bio-weapon, in order to demonstrate its potential after the survivors mock it as a failure, but his plan backfires as it kills him first before focusing on the player, who defeats it.
+Optionally, the player can save the other playable character from a holding cell if they collected a set of MO disks scattered around the mansion, and, if their partner survived (Barry for Jill and Rebecca for Chris), the self-destruct sequence for the mansion will be activated.
+The player and anyone they saved escape to a helipad where they fire a flare to signal Brad, who is still flying his helicopter looking for them.
+The survivors are ambushed by the Tyrant, and battle it until Brad drops a rocket launcher for the player to finally destroy it.
+All remaining survivors of the incident then fly out of the mansion.
+The ending varies depending on whether the partner survived and/or the supporting character was freed.
+If the partner did not survive, the self-destruct sequence is not activated and the mansion does not explode, while the Tyrant is now loose in the wilderness.
+If the supporting character was left in their cell, they are presumed dead.
 Canonically, all four protagonists (Chris, Jill, Barry, and Rebecca) survive and the mansion is destroyed.